Dual Vocational Education and Training (VET)

-Lead executing agency: Ministry of Education, Culture and Research (MoECR); Ministry of Agriculture, Regional Development and the Environment (MARDE)
+Lead executing agency: Ministry of Education, Culture and Research of the Republic of Moldova (MoECR)

-The project supports the Ministry of Education, Culture and Research and the Ministry of Agriculture, Regional Development and the Environment, as well as several private sector actors, social partners and training institutions, in identifying common approaches to improving the framework for dual VET.
+The project supports the Ministry of Education, Culture and Research, as well as several private sector actors, social partners and training institutions, in identifying common approaches to improving the framework for dual VET.
 The project provides advisory services and support in the form of capacity building measures.

 The most important fields of activity include: